 Nursing Homes: Change of Ownership Application Process

-When a nursing home is changing owners, the applicant (new owner) must get a new license.
-The Wisconsin Department of Health Services (DHS) will issue a license if it finds the applicant to be "fit and qualified."
-DHS may take up to 60 days to approve the transfer of license once we receive a completed application.
+DHS will issue a license if it finds the applicant meets licensure requirements and is "fit and qualified."
+DHS may take up to 60 days to review the application and make a determination once we receive a completed application.
+Be sure to complete all needed forms.

 What is ownership?